francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 )<call-arg-twice>

 #figure(
-  caption: "Typing example for correct method call with sup-references",
+  caption: "Typing example for correct method call with super-paths",
   ```
   class A(f: shared)